 Taxpayers should decline any request for an interview that would occur without their tax evasion defense attorney being present.
-Taxpayers should also resist the urge to immediately file amended tax returns.
+Taxpayers should also resist the urge to file amended tax returns immediately.
 In some circumstances, the returns may be used as evidence against the taxpayer.
-A carefully laid out plan should be formulated with your tax evasion defense lawyer before any action is taken.
-This will help insure that the benefits and hazards of any action have been properly considered and analyzed before any decisions are made.
+A plan should be formulated with your tax evasion defense lawyer before any action is taken.
+This will help ensure that the benefits and hazards of any action have been adequately considered and analyzed before any decisions are made.

 When Julio Rabiana, the former mayor of Hialeah, announced that he was a candidate to be elected the Mayor of Miami-Dade County, the polls showed that Mr. Robaina had an early lead.
 Then came the news from a certain television reporter that law enforcement had leaked that Mr. Robaina was under investigation for tax evasion and other matters.

 Observers of the high stakes trial stated that the criminal tax evasion defense attorney, David M. Garvin, masterfully presented the position of the Robainas.
 The Miami Herald summarized the trial as follows: "The Robainas' attorney, David Garvin is an accountant as well as a lawyer, an expert in tax law who outgunned the prosecution". - The Miami Herald.
 August 20, 2014.

 The DOJ Tax Division understands that criminal investigations that result in convictions enhance general voluntary compliance by all taxpayers.
 The DOJ Tax Division also understands that criminal cases that result in the taxpayer being not guilty on all counts do not enhance voluntary compliance by the taxpayer population.
 As a result, the IRS and the DOJ Tax Division place a great deal of emphasis on the quality and quantity of the evidence when deciding to authorize a particular case to be indicted.